Wood: Structure

-Earliness and lateness
+Earlywood and latewood

-Softwood
+In softwood

 In temperate softwoods, there often is a marked difference between latewood and earlywood.
 The latewood will be denser than that formed early in the season.
 When examined under a microscope, the cells of dense latewood are seen to be very thick-walled and with very small cell cavities, while those formed first in the season have thin walls and large cell cavities.
 The strength is in the walls, not the cavities.
 Hence the greater the proportion of latewood, the greater the density and strength.
 In choosing a piece of pine where strength or stiffness is the important consideration, the principal thing to observe is the comparative amounts of earlywood and latewood.
 The width of ring is not nearly so important as the proportion and nature of the latewood in the ring.

 If a heavy piece of pine is compared with a lightweight piece it will be seen at once that the heavier one contains a larger proportion of latewood than the other, and is therefore showing more clearly demarcated growth rings.
 In white pines there is not much contrast between the different parts of the ring, and as a result the wood is very uniform in texture and is easy to work.
 In hard pines, on the other hand, the latewood is very dense and is deep-colored, presenting a very decided contrast to the soft, straw-colored earlywood.

 It is not only the proportion of latewood, but also its quality, that counts.
 In specimens that show a very large proportion of latewood it may be noticeably more porous and weigh considerably less than the latewood in pieces that contain less latewood.
 One can judge comparative density, and therefore to some extent strength, by visual inspection.

 No satisfactory explanation can as yet be given for the exact mechanisms determining the formation of earlywood and latewood.
 Several factors may be involved.
 In conifers, at least, rate of growth alone does not determine the proportion of the two portions of the ring, for in some cases the wood of slow growth is very hard and heavy, while in others the opposite is true.
 The quality of the site where the tree grows undoubtedly affects the character of the wood formed, though it is not possible to formulate a rule governing it.
 In general, where strength or ease of working is essential, woods of moderate to slow growth should be chosen.